DaintyJet/VChat_GTER_EggHunter/README.md

          * ```-Wl,--out-implib=libessfunc.a```: We tell the linker to generate generate a import library "libessfunc".a" [2].
          * ```-Wl,--image-base=0x62500000```: We specify the [Base Address](https://learn.microsoft.com/en-us/cpp/build/reference/base-base-address?view=msvc-170) as ```0x62500000``` [3].
          * ```essfunc.o```: We build the DLL based off of the object file "essfunc.o"
-      3. Compile the VChat application
+      3. Compile the VChat application.
 		```powershell
 		# Compile and Link VChat
 		$ gcc.exe vchat.c -o vchat.exe -lws2_32 ./libessfunc.a